Ever considered studying law online?

 Though it is important to study a subject at university that will stand you in good stead for your future career, there is still a lot to be said for studying something that you really have a passion for.

 If you already eat, breathe and sleep law, then the odds are a law degree might just be right for you.
-An LLB will set you up with all the theory to get started, and once you’ve graduated you’ll be eligible to move straight onto either the LPC or BPTC (the vocational courses for solicitors and barristers respectively).
-A BA in law, however, will not – you’d still have to do the conversion course following graduation.
+An LLB will set you up with all the theory to get started, and once you’ve graduated you’ll be eligible to move straight onto either the LPC, BPTC, or an SQE prep course.
+A BA in law, however, will not – you’d still probably have to do a law conversion course to give you the foundational legal knowledge following graduation.

 There’s nothing hurting your future legal career by going for a non-law subject.
-You are eligible to apply for the GDL with a degree from any discipline.
+You are eligible to apply for a law conversion course with a degree from any discipline.
 Three or four years is a long time to dedicate to anything, so if you have a big itch for another subject apart from law then it might be wise to go ahead and scratch it.

 Another subject, particularly those with skills such as modern languages that could be utilised by a law firm, could even open up further doors to you as you begin to build up your law career.
 They never fail to look impressive in applications, and could end up giving you the edge.